cjwillia/DoubleBassApp/README.md

 ## Android Installation

-Go to the folder in which the application is stored and enter the following command:
+Go to the folder in which the application is stored and enter the following command into the command line:

     cordova build android